philgyford/django-hines/README.md

 ## Environment variables

 We expect some variables to be set in the environment.
-In Vagrant we have a `.env` file which can be `source`d to do this.
+For local development we have a `.env` file which can be `source`d to do this.

-These variables are used on both local/Vagrant and production/Heroku sites:
+These variables are used on both local development and production/Heroku sites:

     ALLOWED_HOSTS
 	DJANGO_SECRET_KEY